ButterCMS/react-cms-blog-with-next-js/README.md

 ## Other

 View ReactJS [Blog engine](https://buttercms.com/react-blog-engine/) and [Full CMS](https://buttercms.com/react-cms/) for other examples of using ButterCMS with ReactJS.
+And check out [Next.js Blog engine](https://buttercms.com/nextjs-blog-engine/) and [Next.js CMS](https://buttercms.com/nextjs-cms/) for other Next.js examples.